Elves Special Needs Society

 What other options are available through Elves Special Needs Society?

-- Outreach Program: coordinated by a certified teacher serves the educational needs of students who are unable to attend school for periods of time.
+- Outreach Program: coordinated by a certified teacher serving the educational needs of students who are unable to attend school for periods of time.
 Students are assigned to ‘Outreach’ on an individual basis.
 This program can be offered to preschool children or school-age students.

 - Home Nutritional Support